AmadeusGB/Decoded/2023 Polkadot Decoded Deeper Network Deck Architecture  & Content & Design.md

 ## Slide 2: The Internet Evolution: Web3

 - Title: The Internet Evolution: Web3
-- Subtitle: The Paradigm Shift to a Decentralized Web
+- Subtitle: Ushering in the Decentralized Web
-- Visuals: Timeline graphic showing the evolution from Web1.0 to Web2.0 to Web3.0, with icons representing key milestones.
+- Visuals: An interactive 3D timeline showing the evolution from Web1.0 to Web2.0 and now to Web3.0.
-- Bullet Points:
-    - What is Web3?
-    - The Transition from Web2 to Web3
-    - The Significance of Decentralization
+- Infographic: A comparison chart between Web1.0, Web2.0, and Web3.0.
+- Key Terms: Decentralization, Blockchain, Smart Contracts, DApps, Tokenization.

 *Content and Speaker's Note:*